ollyy/ollyy.github.io/_pages/about.md

 ![](/images/profile-2.jpg)

 I'm a videographer, photographer and digital maestro based in London.
-Since 2018 I have worked with Metropolis Studios, Microsoft and Nordoff Robbins (just to name a few) on a number of productions and edits — all of which can be found on the homepage.
+Since 2018 I have worked with PRS, Metropolis Studios, Microsoft and Nordoff Robbins (just to name a few) on a number of productions and edits — all of which can be found on the homepage.

 Music has a fond place in my heart and I always try to incorporate it into my work.
 Therefore, you’ll typically see me working with musicians to produce beautifully shot photos and videos.